NormandaleWells/CSn/CS1/Invariants.md

 true before the first execution of the loop.
 * You must show that the loop invariant is re-established by the action of the loop.

+We'll see that the re-establishment of a loop invariant is one of the key parts of proving the correctness of an algorithm or its implementation.

 Note that within the loop itself, it is possible that the loop invariant